toddmazierski/flappinator/README.md

 # flappinator

 A command-line utility to help debug flapping processes, including tests.
+It repeats any given command a number of times (25 by default).
+When it fails, the command's output is displayed.

 ## Installation